-was residing with a legal guardian and not the military member during the previous enrollment, the following must be provided:

-- o a copy of the family care plan, or - o proof of guardianship, as specified in the compact, or - any information sufficient for your district to establish eligibility under the compact; - 2. an official letter or transcript from the proper school authority showing the child's attendance record, academic information, and grade placement; - 3. documented evidence of appropriate immunization; and - 4. evidence of date of birth.
+- official military orders showing that the military member was assigned to the state or commuting area of the state in which the child was enrolled and attended school.
+If the child was residing with a legal guardian and not the military member during the previous enrollment, the following must be provided: - o a copy of the family care plan, or - o proof of guardianship, as specified in the compact, or - o any information sufficient for your district to establish eligibility under the compact; - 2. an official letter or transcript from the proper school authority showing the child's attendance record, academic information, and grade placement; - 3. documented evidence of appropriate immunization; and - 4. evidence of date of birth.